camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-elements.md

   <tr>
     <th>Description</th>
     <td colspan="2">
       A list structure.
-If the list contains multiple values they should be added as text content of child elements.
-Which child elements are use is arbitrary, e.g..:
+If the list contains multiple values, they should be added as text content of child elements.
+Which child elements are used is arbitrary, e.g.,:
       <code><br/>
         &lt;camunda:list&gt;<br/>
         &nbsp;&nbsp;&lt;camunda:value&gt;one&lt;/camunda:value&gt;<br/>